Ajmak9/wuom/README.md

 👉 Try (30s) - https://trywuom.carrd.co

-WUOM is not a framework, method or business consulting model.
+WUOM is not a method or business consulting model.

 WUOM is an operational reading apparatus for organizing information, processes and perception before acting.

 BIOIA is not a product or methodology.
 BIOIA gives the field where WUOM becomes necessary.

-It is not a corporate strategy, a productivity method or generic workflow modelling.
+WUOM is not a corporate strategy, a productivity method or generic workflow modelling.

-WUOM is an operational reading apparatus for observation, structure and decision-making across complex systems.

-WUOM — Universal Operating Model — helps understand complex situations, organize variables and make better decisions.
+It helps understand complex situations, organize variables and make better decisions.

-It reduces uncertainty by structuring information without simplifying it.
+It reduces uncertainty by structuring information without simplifying reality.
-An operational reading apparatus for real-world complexity: multiple variables, unclear contexts and non-linear problems.

-WUOM does not simplify reality: it structures it before acting.

-WUOM is not a closed tool.
-WUOM is not a fixed method.
-WUOM is not a framework.

 It applies to natural systems, human cognition, complex environments and operational structures.